Leaseweb/terraform-provider-leaseweb/README.md

 To compile the provider, run `go install`.
 This will build the provider and put the provider binary in the `$GOPATH/bin` directory.

-To generate or update documentation, run `go generate ./...`.
+To generate or update documentation, run `make generate`.

 To run the full suite of Acceptance tests, run `make testacc`.

 _Note:_ Acceptance tests create real resources, and often cost money to run.

-Code architecture is discussed in [ARCHITECTURE.md](ARCHITECTURE.md).

 ```shell
 make testacc